Engee documentation

 Based on the graphs above, we can determine:

-2. how these frequencies are distributed with respect to time.
+2. How these frequencies are distributed relative to time.

 Cepstrum is a signal analysis method based on the Fourier transform of the logarithmic spectrum of a signal.
-Cepstrum is widely used in speech signal processing, acoustics and vibration analysis.
-There are several types of cepstrums, each providing its own unique information about the signal.
+Cepstr is widely used in speech signal processing, acoustics, and vibration analysis.
+There are several types of caps, each of which provides its own unique information about the signal.

-In Engee, FFTW packages and standard functions for performing the Fourier transform can be used to perform cepstral analysis.
-The following are the functions we have implemented.
+In Engee, FFTW packages and standard functions for performing the Fourier transform can be used to perform kepstra analysis.
+The following are the functions implemented by us.

 In [ ]: